koding/kdlearn/guides/getting-started/workspaces/index.md

 Workspace.
 If the workspace already existed, the link would not be set correctly.

-You can freely remove the Workspace filesystem and replace them with any links you desire, as the steps above use, but just be careful not to delete any of your files in the process.
+You can freely remove the Workspace file system and replace them with any links you desire, as the steps above use, but just be careful not to delete any of your files in the process.

+*Note: the default Workspace can't be removed as that is the default Web folder on your VM.*

 [koding]: https://koding.com